yeokj/yeokj.github.io/index.md

 Outside of academia, I work part time as a ramp agent at JFK for JetBlue.

-**Fun Facts** I'm one of the many tall people that don't like basketball, an all around chill guy, and I can be very philisophical at times
+**Fun Facts** I'm one of the many tall people that don't play basketball, all around I'm a chill guy, and I can be very philisophical at times

 # Resume
 [View My Resume](/assets/Kyame_Israel_SWE_Resume.pdf)